Electoral district of Willagee

-Willagee is an electoral district of the Legislative Assembly in the Australian state of Western Australia.
-The district is located in the southern suburbs of Perth.
+Willagee was an electoral district of the Legislative Assembly in the Australian state of Western Australia.
+The district was located in the southern suburbs of Perth.
+It existed from 1996 to 2025, when it was replaced by the electoral district of Bibra Lake.

-Willagee has at all times been a safe Labor seat.
+Willagee was at all times a safe Labor seat.

 Geography

 Willagee is an electorate in Perth's south, to the east and south-east of Fremantle.
 It includes: